jmamma/dsp56k/README.md

 #0 0x00000107 in endloop() at 56303_test.asm:43
 ```

-A useful gdb command that has been created specifically for Symphony DSPs is a modify memory
+A useful gdb command that has been created specifically for Symphony DSPs to modify memory
 ```
 command M:
 M <memspace>:<start_addr>[..<end_addr>] <data>